-The CDC recommends that all children over 2 years old wear a mask, either when outside or when social distancing isn’t possible.
+The CDC has always recommended that all children over 2 years old wear a mask, either when inside or when social distancing isn’t possible.
+With the school year under way, those guidelines were recently updated to recommend that all students, teachers, staff, and visitors wear face masks in K-12 schools this year, regardless of vaccination status, so investing in a good mask is now crucial for little ones.
 In lots of ways, kids’ face masks should follow the same guidelines about fit and fabric quality as masks for adults: They should be made of at least two layers of breathable fabric and should fit securely, covering the nose and mouth completely without causing discomfort.
-We also know that having metal in the nose bridge and adjustable ear straps make for a tighter, more comfortable, fit too.
+We also know that having metal in the nose bridge and adjustable ear straps make for a tighter, more comfortable fit.
 But kids can be a particular type of picky.

 Best overall kids’ face masks